pablogonmo/github-esp32-ticker/README.md

    * If so, double check the personal access token hasn't expired, if so regenerate it and set it up on vercel.
 Then redeploy the code

 9. **I followed all the steps and configurd the wifi ssid/password, but it doesn't bootload**
-   * poor wifi connection might be the cause, try to get closer to your wifi router or connect the device to a mobile phone access point to test connection
+   * Poor wifi connection might be the cause, try to get closer to your wifi router or connect the device to a mobile phone access point to test connection

 # 9️⃣  Attributions
 The following repositories have been used to build this project: